What Are the Consequences of a DUI?

 - Intoxicated.
 What are the exact requirements for being intoxicated?
 How much alcohol do you have in your system?
 Do substances other than alcohol count?
 For example, legalized marijuana, prescription drugs, etc.

-Learn more about the elements of a DUI offense and how a DUI is proven by reading this article.
+Learn more about the elements of a DUI offense and how a DUI is proven.

 When it comes to the consequences of a DUI, penalties can include fines, jail time, a prison sentence, probation, or community service.